alexdrone/ui_dsl_deprecated/README.md

 ##Left-Hand Side Values

-The property name can be arbitrary, and the keys are translated from dash notation to camelCase notation at parse time.
+The property name is arbitrary, and the keys are translated from dash notation to camelCase notation at parse time.

 If it matches a class `keyPath`, the value is evaluated and automatically set to any view that matches the current selector.

-Otherwise the properties can be accessed from within the view's dictionary stored inside the property `rflk_computedProperties` defined in ReflektorKit's UIView category. e.g. `[self.rflk_computedProperties[@"anyCustomKey"] valueWithTraitCollection:self.traitCollection bounds:self.bounds]`
+Otherwise the properties can be accessed from within the view's dictionary stored inside the property `rflk_computedProperties` defined in Reflektor's UIView category. e.g. `self.rflk_computedProperties[@"anyCustomKey"].value(withTraitCollection:self.traitCollection, bounds:self.bounds)`

 ##Right-Hand Side Values